robertseaton/robertseaton.github.com/_posts/2014-01-08-rules-are-rules.markdown

 ---
 title: Rules are Rules
 layout: post
+description: "Penalties are part of the game and to be exploited as such."
+summary: "Penalties are part of the game and to be exploited as such."
 ---

 I propose a new way of thinking about rules.
 Not as something that distinguishes